 Risk mitigation is always one of the most important objectives of contract lifecycle management (CLM).
-The legally binding contract is be designed to reduce the risk of dispute, delays, litigation, and elevated costs.
+The legally binding contract is designed to reduce the risk of disputes, delays, litigation, and elevated costs.

 The most important risk mitigation is completed far in advance of contract activation and takes a lot of planning and preparation.
 There are critical steps that should be taken early.